Lungworm in dogs was once rare in the UK but is becoming more common, so it's important to know what causes it and how you can prevent it.

 Lungworm larvae live in snails and slugs, as well as the waste from infected dogs or foxes (which is where the slugs and snails pick it up from).

-When these are eaten, either intentionally or accidentally, the lungworm larvae are ingested into the dog’s system.
+When these are eaten, either intentionally or accidentally, the lungworm larvae are ingested into the dog’s digestive system.
 The larvae can also be picked up from snail and slug slime, so any dog toys or bowls left outside can pose a risk.
 Frogs can also become a host for the larvae.

 Once a dog becomes infected, the larvae mature and move around the body, eventually ending up in and around the lungs.
 The adult lungworm then lay eggs which mature into more larvae which is subsequently coughed up, swallowed and exit the body via the dog’s waste, thus starting the cycle again.